 CentreStack offers business owners and managed service providers a better cloud strategy for on-premise file servers using the Microsoft Azure cloud computing platform and services.
 With CentreStack, you can immediately add mobile access, secure file sharing, disaster prevention, and recovery to your file servers on-premises.
 Still, these features do not depend on rapid cloud migration, which can be delayed indefinitely or completed at a comfortable pace.

-Take advantage of the cloud efficiency and cloud mobility doesn't mean you have to live with SharePoint limitations.
+Take advantage of cloud efficiency and cloud mobility doesn't mean you have to live with SharePoint limitations.

 With Gladinet solutions, you can either cloud-enable existing file servers AS-IS or use Windows Azure to set up a hybrid cloud file server environment with your current file servers.
 Either way, there are no limitations.

-Mapped drive over HTTPS channel to the corporate file server is a crucial feature.
+Mapped drive over the HTTPS channel to the corporate file server is a crucial feature.
 Employees are familiar with a mapped drive, and no additional training is required.

 Corporate users already have corporate identities in Active Directory and related Active Directory federation service and SAML single-sign-on.
 They don't need yet another set of credentials to access a file-sharing solution.

 Most of the file-sharing solutions offer manual file locking in the forms of "file check-in" and "check out."
 Gladinet provides automatic file locking by detecting file opening requests.
-When Microsoft Word is opening a file, the file locking process will be initiated automatically and finished automatically when the file editing finishes.
+When Microsoft Word opens a file, the file locking process will be initiated automatically and finished automatically when the file editing finishes.

 CentreStack combines file servers and Azure Storage for secure remote access and mobile file sharing.